 I had known our washing machine was on its last leg.

 To be honest, I was secretly hoping it would finally die so that I could get a new dryer.
 My current one has a fun little quirk – it doesn’t like to start.
-My dryer takes 20-30 tries to started it every time you wanted to dry a load.
+My dryer takes 20-30 tries to start – it is the most annoying thing in the world.
 However, once the dryer started it worked fine, so I couldn’t rationalize such a large purchase for a little quirk.

 However, a dead washing machine is completely unacceptable (talk about a first world problem).